teslaworksumn/lightshow-Gallium/README.md

 ## Dev Environment Setup and Running

 1. Run `npm install` from the root directory
-2. Run `./setupRepo` from the root directory
+2. Run `node setupRepo.js` from the root directory
 3. Run `npm start`

 ## Application Packaging

 1. Run `npm install` from the root directory
-2. Run `./setupRepo` from the root directory
+2. Run `node setupRepo.js` from the root directory
 3. Run `npm run-script package`

-NOTE: If you are on Mac or Linux you need wine installed to package a Windows Build.
+NOTE: If you are on Mac or Linux you need Wine installed to package a Windows Build.

 ## Scripts